 Editing

-I sometimes also work as a copy editor – in the last few years on projects as diverse as a series of catalogue essays on the work of contemporary artists, and the text of a children’s book by a first-time author on the life of Saint Augustine.
-Whatever the text-editing job, I combine a well-trained eye for detail plus my skills as a writer to offer substantive ways to improve not only syntax, accuracy and spelling but also content, flow and ease of expression.
+I also take on work as a copy editor.
+I’ve improved texts as diverse as a series of catalogue essays on the work of contemporary artists, and the text of a children’s book by a first-time author on the life of Saint Augustine.
+Whatever the job, I combine an expert eye for detail and my skills as a writer to offer substantive ways to improve not only syntax, accuracy and spelling but also content, flow and ease of expression.

 Recent editing projects